-It’s annoying when you miss a phone call, but it happens from time to time.
+It isn’t enjoyable when you miss a phone call, but it happens from time to time.
 The caller may leave a voicemail if the call was important enough, and sometimes they’ll even leave one even when it wasn’t.
-That said, no one wants the voicemail section on their phone to be cluttered with old messages.
+That said, no one wants the voicemail section of their phone to be cluttered with old messages.
 Luckily, you can save them either directly to your iPhone or your PC, thereby clearing up space and preserving precious messages for future reference.

 If you can use Visual Voicemail, then it’s easy to save your voicemails using your iPhone.
 Here’s how.